 I was in my senior year at university.
 I was taking a leave of absence without clear goals.
 At one point, I decided to try making neon lights.
 At first, I went to Akihabara, an electric town in Tokyo, bought some LED wires, and played with them.
 But it wasn’t the neon that I knew.
 A friend told me to go to a neon shop.
-He was a funny guy and told me about Hiroshi Morinaga’s book, which is now kinda like a bible of my life.
+He was a very cultured guy and suggested I read Hiroshi Morinaga’s book about “Dropout”, which is now kinda like a bible of my life.
 I looked up neon shops on the Internet and visited one of them.

-Neon bender was very friendly and he welcomed me in the studio.
-Turned out he is a very cool guy.
-He had Bob Marley and Naughty By Nature’s neon lights, which was fascinating.
+Thankfully, I’ve got welcomed into the studio.
+He is one of those legend neon benders in Japan and turned out he is a very cool guy.
+He had Bob Marley and Naughty By Nature’s neon lights, which was fascinating for me.
 We talked about many things, but he told me that “you can’t make a living off of neon lights”.
-It had only been a few years since the massive earthquake happened.
+It had only been a few years since the massive earthquake happened in Japan, especially on the eastern side of the coast.
 This was right after the blue diode had been awarded the Nobel Prize.
 Due to the nuclear accident, there was an atmosphere of self-restraint and conservation of electricity saving in Japan, especially among companies.
 Light saving was a big thing after the disaster, and still.
 He was working hard with a side job to make a living.
 I thought, “Well, then, I’ll just go to America”.
 I worked as a construction worker to make money.
-I lived in a 6-tatami room with a friend in Sancha to make ends meet.
-My friend was working as a hairdresser in Shibuya, so he came home late.
+I shared in a 6-tatami room with a friend in Sancha to make ends meet.
+My friend was working as a hairdresser in Shibuya, so he came home late whilst I’m sleeping early.
 We were both exhausted every day.
 Sometimes we had little fights.